hueristiq/hq-go-retrier/README.md

 ### Retry With Data

-For operations that return both data and an error, `RetryWithData` ensures that you can retrieve the data once the operation finally succeeds:
+Use `RetryWithData` for operations that return both a result and an error, such as fetching data from an API:

 ```go
 package main